alemley/Python-Code-Samples/README.md

 tokenizing, and executing scheme/lisp input and returning the result.
 Each part of the finished product
 was constructed as a standalone program before being integrated into one piece.
 Each portion of the
 program passes its output to the next portion.
 The program is written in an object-oriented, C++ clone
 manner, and is the largest Python project I have written to date.
+This project allowed me to familiarize
+with classes, I/O, User-defined functions, arithmatic, and string manipulation.